Daniel Morón

-José Daniel Morón (born September 30, 1959, in Tunuyán, Mendoza Province, Argentina), is an Argentine naturalized Chilean former football goalkeeper.
+José Daniel Morón (born September 30, 1959) is an Argentine former football goalkeeper.
 He won the Copa Libertadores trophy in 1991 as goalkeeper for Chilean team Colo-Colo.

 Club career

 Morón started his career at Atlético Ledesma in 1982, but soon joined Unión de Santa Fe in the Primera Division Argentina.

-In September of 1987, he was signed by Colo-Colo, where Morón won all of the major honors of his career.
+In September 1987, he was signed by Colo-Colo, where Morón won all of the major honors of his career.

 After leaving Colo-Colo in 1995, he played for a number of other teams in Chile, including Provincial Osorno, Deportes Concepción, Palestino and Audax Italiano.

 Morón retired from football in 1998.

 International career

 A naturalized Chilean, Morón was called up to the Chile national team under Xabier Azkargorta for the friendlies against Bolivia, Mexico and Peru in February 1996.
 He was substitute.

 Personal life

 Morón naturalized Chilean by residence in 1993.

 Morón was a candidate to councillor for Frutillar commune in 2017.